strimzi/strimzi.github.io/_posts/2020-05-18-mirror-kafka-eventhub.md

 ---

 Let's imagine to have a software architecture based on Apache Kafka running on an on-premise Kubernetes or OpenShift installation and managed by the Strimzi operators.
-All the services are able to communicate each other exchanging messages through a set of topics.
+All the services are able to communicate with each other exchanging messages through a set of topics.
 At some point there is a new requirement to fullfil: all messages, sent to a specific topic, have to trigger some processing in the cloud via Microsoft Azure Functions already connected to an Azure Event Hub instance.
 It is a third party application already in place that we need to integrate with our own system.
 In order to avoid the producer applications to connect both the on-premise Apache Kafka cluster and to Azure Event Hub, which provides a Kafka protocol head, and sending each message twice, the best solution could be just mirroring the topic.